acm-uiuc/til/_til/vim/deleting-buffers-in-bufexplorer.md

+---
-# Deleting Buffers In BufExplorer
+title: Deleting Buffers In BufExplorer
+category: vim
+---

 The [BufExplorer](https://github.com/jlanzarotta/bufexplorer) plugin makes it easy to browse and navigate to the various buffers open in a Vim session.